Chicago Express Loop

 The plans "never moved forward after initial excitement."
-The project died after Chicago mayor Rahm Emanuel, whose term ended in May 2019, decided not to pursue another term as mayor. plans for other Boring Company transportation projects around the country had similarly evaporated, with only a small system at the Las Vegas Convention Center operational.
+The project died after Chicago mayor Rahm Emanuel, whose term ended in May 2019, decided not to pursue another term as mayor.

 History

 In May 2017, The Boring Company first became linked to the plan and made an official bid for the project in November 2017.
 The vision for electric pod transport goes back to 2017 tweets by Musk.
-The city's original request for proposal sought bids to bring the travel time from the loop to O'Hare below 20 minutes with departure frequencies of less than 15 minutes and fees that are lower than taxi and ridesharing company fares.
-Bloomberg broke the story of Boring winning the bid on June 13, 2018.
-Musk had already applied to build a 2.7 mi tunnel linking Los Angeles to Culver City as a “proof of process” for the technology.
-The Boring Company had previously received approval to link Washington, D.C. and Baltimore using this technology.
+The city's original request for proposal sought bids to bring the travel time from the loop to O'Hare below 20 minutes with departure frequencies of less than 15 minutes and fees that were lower than taxi and ridesharing company fares.
+The Boring Company was announced as the winning bid on June 13, 2018.

+Musk had previously applied to build a 2.7 mi tunnel linking Los Angeles to Culver City as a "proof of process" for the technology.
+At the time of their bid, the Boring Company had received approval to link Washington, D.C., and Baltimore using this technology; that project was also never completed.

+Proposed system

+The proposed system was to use 16-passenger self-driving vehicles built on Tesla chassis, departing often as every 30 seconds.
+The proposed vehicles would move through tunnels at speeds as high as 150 miles per hour on a concrete track and complete the journey in 12 minutes, which was 3 to 4 times faster than existing alternatives such as the Chicago Transit Authority Blue Line.
+The proposed vehicles were referred to as skates and are based on the Tesla Model X. The vehicles would cover an 18 mi track with eight guiding wheels, including four traditional grounded wheels and four additional side wheels.
+The fares were expected to be approximately $25.